 Check the City's COVID-19 information center for changes affecting this program.

-What is the purpose of the proposed Sidewalks and Public Space Ordinance?
+What is the purpose of the Sidewalks and Public Space Ordinance?

 Keeping sidewalks and public spaces clean helps the overall appearance and vitality of city, particularly in commercial areas.
 Business owners, their employees, and their patrons may also feel more safe using the sidewalks in all areas of the city.

 With the ordinance in place, Salem Police can make contact with those in need and help direct them to the appropriate shelters or service.
 It also gives Salem Police a tool to use when unsightly and unsanitary temporary structures are being used on the sidewalks, or when individuals establish a presence or camp in front of a business that detracts from or deters visitors to the business through their behavior, trash, or waste.

 Does the Sidewalks and Public Spaces Ordinance apply to everyone?

 What about camping near the freeway and right of ways?

 Oregon Department of Transportation (ODOT) manages our freeways and right of ways.
 We work directly with ODOT to monitor and report conditions and regularly support ODOT when extra clean up and security is needed.
 At this time, both agencies are following interim guidance set by the Center for Disease Control and Prevention (CDC) relating to managing unsheltered populations during this time of COVID- 19 public health emergency.